vanGoghhh/tp/docs/UserGuide.md

 The following message will be shown in the *result display*
 >"Candidate list has been cleared!"

 Step 3.
-The application will show the updated candidate list with is empty.
+The application will show the updated candidate list which is empty.

 <br>